PhilipWafula/Flask-Server-Side/README.md

 ### Getting system configs

 We use ` git secret` and encrypt our settings files using gpg keys.
-To get access the config files and decrypt them, setup [git secret](https://git-secret.io/).
+To get access the secret files and decrypt them, setup [git secret](https://git-secret.io/).
 Once complete, reach out to [Philip Wafula](philipwafula2@gmailcom) and request to have your public gpg key added to the public keys set in the `.gitsecret` file.